Level 3 Extended Diploma Travel and Tourism - Year 1Apply Now

 - Retail and business travel

 - Events in the hospitality industry

 Level 3 students are given the unique opportunity to attend the Thomas Cook Cabin Training Centre at Manchester Airport as part of their course.
 Other day trips are organised during the year, with previous tourism areas visited including York, Blackpool and the Yorkshire Dales.

-Upon completion of this course, students have the option to progress onto higher education or undertake a range of professions including: Event’s organiser, hospitality, marketing, customer service, overseas resort rep, tour and cruise operators and airport and airline personnel.
+Upon completion of this course, you will be able to progress onto higher education or undertake a range of professions including: Event’s Organiser, Hospitality, Marketing, Customer Service, Overseas Resort Representative, Tour and Cruise Operators, and Airport/Airline Personnel.